njsmith/machomachomangler/README.rst

   anything.
 (The issue is that ``binutils`` wants all the data involved in the import tables to come from a single PE section.)
-  However, I've tried giving the patched files to Dependency Walker, ``wine``, and Windows itself, and they all handle them fine.
-Just be warned that if you're trying to use ``objdump`` to check if the patching worked, then it's almost certainly lying to you.
+  However, I've tried giving the patched files to Dependency Walker, ``wine``, and Windows itself, and they all handle them fine -- so the files are okay, it's just a bug in ``objdump``.
+Just be warned that if you're trying to use ``objdump`` to check if the patching worked, then it's almost certainly going to tell you a confusing lie.

 - Unsurprisingly, this kind of patching does not play well with code signing.
-We try to at least clear any existing signatures (so that the binary becomes unsigned, rather than signed with an invalid signature), but this hasn't been tested at all.
+We try to at least clear any existing signatures (so that the binary becomes unsigned, rather than signed with an invalid signature), but this hasn't been tested.

 - We don't try to handle files with trailing data after the end of the PE file proper.
 This commonly occurs with e.g. self-extracting